krakend/playground-community/README.md

 	$ curl -i -H'Host: ssl.example.com' http://${DOCKER_IP}:8084/splash

-## Add your demos!
+## Add your demo endpoints and middleware integrations!

-Please add your own examples by doing a pull request!
+Do you want to add a new router?
+Just some other endpoints that might help others?
+Please sends a pull request!

+Thanks!